ovh/docs/pages/account/customer/ovhcloud-account-login/guide.en-gb.md

 Please follow this [procedure](https://www.ovh.co.uk/cgi-bin/en/procedure/procedureChangeEmail.cgi){.external} so that we can verify your identity.

-Once the procedure has been received by our services, we will then replace your contact email address if all of the documents requested are valid.
+Once the procedure has been received by our services, we will replace your contact email address if all of the documents requested are valid.

 ### Two-factor authentication is active on my account but my phone has been stolen